CP1401/Practicals/prac_05/checkpoint_02.md

 # Coding Checkpoint 2

 **This checkpoint is not an assessed practical, but is a collection of practice exercises for self-evaluation based on things you should know by now (nothing new).**
-You DO need to submit your (own) work, even though solutions are provided.

-Solutions for these checkpoint questions are (will be) provided as worked solution demonstration videos in your LearnJCU site (or live lecture/recording).
+Solutions for these checkpoint questions are provided as worked solution demonstration videos.
-But please do your own solutions before watching ours!
+Please do your own solutions before watching ours!

+## Functions

+File: `programs.py`

 ### Use Docstrings
 Please watch the checkpoint 2 video lecture on docstrings before starting this work.

-**For each and ALL of your functions from now on, write a brief function docstring**.
+For each of your functions, write a brief function **docstring**.
+Docstrings, like all comments, should be written in the imperative mood, e.g., "Print" not "Prints".

 Here's a good example for a function that checks to see if a password is valid:

 ```python